Representations of Thread Quivers: Representations of thread quivers

+\begin{proof} For the first statement, recall from Proposition \ref{proposition:kQIsGood} that $kQ$ is a semi-hereditary dualizing $k$-variety.
+The statement then follows from Corollary \ref{corollary:ShDualizing}.

-\begin{proof} Let $\aa$ be the category of projectives of $\AA$, thus $\aa$ is a finite $k$-variety.
-Since $\aa$ generates $\AA$, the fully faithful functor $\mod \aa \to \AA$ is an equivalence.
+We now turn to the second statement.
+Let $\aa$ be the category of projectives of $\AA$, thus $\aa$ is a finite $k$-variety.
+The embedding $\aa \to \AA$ lifts to a fully faithful right exact functor $\mod \aa \to \AA$, which is an equivalence since $\AA$ has enough projectives.
 By definition $\aa$ is semi-hereditary and Theorem \ref{theorem:RepSerreDuality} yields that $\aa$ is a dualizing $k$-variety.
 The result now follows from Theorem \ref{theorem:ThreadQuivers}. \end{proof}

-With a thread quiver $Q$, there is thus an associated 2-functor $\aa: \Free(\cdot \leftarrow \cdot \rightarrow \cdot) \longrightarrow \kAC$ given by
+With a thread quiver $Q$, there is thus an associated 2-functor $\aa: \Free(\cdot \leftarrow \cdot \rightarrow \cdot) \longrightarrow \kVar$ given by